patrickbucher/daily-frontend-grind-q4-2024/diary.md

+# Day 54 (2024-11-24)

+I summarized the rest of the part I read yesterday, but I haven't read any further in the chapter so far.

 # Day 53 (2024-11-23)

 I read most of chapter 7 and summarized the first part of it.
 I finally learned